ornato-t/5eFiller/README.md

 `SPELL_LEVEL <space> ROW_NUMBER` with ROW_NUMBER starting from 1.
 For example the first level 1 spell would be `1 1`, the second `1 2` and so on.
 Cantrips are considered as 0th level spells.

-Note that the resulting PDF will no longer be fillable, therefore  any edit to the sheet should be done separately before running the app.
+The resulting PDF will still be fillable.
+Alternatively, it's possible to make it non-fillable (thereby flattening any form field) by setting `EDITABLE = false` in the code.